Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/00-Intro/Readme.md

 # Lab0::Introduction and installation of Kubeflow on Azure Stack

-The goal of this lab is:

-- Installation of Kubeflow on Azure Stack

-# Module 01.
-Introduction

-Even though the steps are very detailed, it is helpful if the reader is familiar with at least subset of the following:
+The reader is expected to be familiar with the following:

 - [Docker](http://docker.com), see our [Introduction to Docker](introduction_to_docker.md) as a refresher.
 - [Azure](http://azure.com) CLI, and Microsoft Azure subscription covering AKS.